Laos plans to pull plug on crypto miners by early 2026

 CHINA ARBITRATION, EXPORTS TO SINGAPORE

-Soukaloun said Laos has had bilateral talks with China about an arbitration suit filed by a unit of state-owned Power Construction Corp of China against its state utility Electricite du Laos (EDL), seeking US$555 million in unpaid dues from its US$2.73 billion hydropower project.
+Soukaloun said Laos has had bilateral talks with China about an arbitration suit filed by a unit of state-owned Power Construction Corp of China against its state utility Electricite du Laos (EDL), seeking $555 million in unpaid dues from its $2.73 billion hydropower project.

 "It's their right to do so (sue) under the power purchase agreement.
 We have to move on until the process is completed or unless the claimant withdraws the claim," Soukaloun said.